Labirintami/doc/docs/window/api/window_viewportoverflow_config.md

 title: viewportOverflow
 ---

-@short:
-defines whether a window can go beyond borders of a browser
+@short: defines whether a window can go beyond borders of a browser

-@default:
+@signature: viewportOverflow?: boolean;

-false
+@default: false

-@type: boolean

 @example:
 var dhxWindow = new dhx.Window({